StasOn818/MyAutoTests/README.md

 - **Allure Report Integration**:
   - Detailed test reports with steps, screenshots (for web), request/response details (for API), and pass/fail statuses.
   - Generated after each test run for easy analysis.
+End.

 ---